ldionne/ldionne.github.io/_posts/perfect-tuple/2015-12-13-state-of-the-art.md

 ## Conclusion

-In this post, we have seen two techniques for implementing tuples at the library level.
-These techniques are currently used in real-world standard library implementations. libc++ uses the second technique, and last time I checked libstdc++ used the first technique.
-As we'll see later, the second technique turns out to be vastly superior, and libstdc++ should consider moving to it.
+In this post, we have seen two techniques for implementing tuples at the library level, both of which are currently used in real-world standard library implementations. libc++ uses the second technique, and last time I checked libstdc++ used the first technique.
+As we'll see at the end of the series, the second technique turns out to be vastly superior, and libstdc++ should really consider moving to it.

 Stay tuned for the next post, where I will introduce a technique using C++14 generic lambdas to implement tuples.